xanoxt/api-docs/whitepapers/cyber•Chain.md

 Our model is recursive and require enormous amount of calculations which are limited within blockchain design.
 Model recalculation does not happens on a periodic basis rather it continuous.
 We consider to introduce consensus variable in addition to blocksize in order to target processing capacity of the network.
 Lets call it _computing target of documents per block_ or CTD.
 Any witness will be able to set a number of documents the network should recompute every block.
 The blockchain take as input computing target of legitimate witnesses and compute CTD as daily moving average.
 Based on CTD blockchain can schedule range of CIDs that should be recomputed by every witness per round.

+Semantic core is open.
+Click-through information is stored on chain.
+Every time a user follow a link positive voting transaction is broadcasted e.g. with grade 1\.
+Voting on a protocol level is a number in a range from -100 to 100\.
+Thus application developers has a tool to implement different grades for different kind of interactions.
+Such design is crucial to train the model and acquire a data about search popularity of semantic core and its volume.
+Currently search engines are very careful in revealing this information because this information is the most important part of ranking.
+We want to change that.
+Every time a user click on a snippet developer earn fair portion of emission and on chain model is trained.
+Application acquire the more rank the more rank acquired by its links.
+The more cyber•rank acquired - the more revenue streams for application developer.

 Both algorithms have strong proof in form of Google's $550 B capitalization in 18 years and Steem $40 M capitalization in 9 months.
 Combining both it is possible to empower the world with a new kind of search quality that has been (1) designed to index relevant document fast and (2) has inherent sybil protection.

 ## Self Indexing Dilemma